Hornbill-Docs/esp-config/esp-config/customize/customer-portal-setup.md

         |Show and make mandatory|This will display the Terms and Conditions on the Login Screen.
 The customer must select the option, agreeing to these conditions before proceeding.
 When selected, a field is available to enter or edit the terms and conditions text|

 ## Translations
+The translations allow you to change the displayed text and provide translations into multiple languages.

+### Language Selection
+From the language pick-list select the language that you want to translate.
+This list will only show [supported languages](/esp-config/internationalization/supported-languages).

+### Translated
+Click on the text within the Translated column.
+You will be presented with a dialog box to change the translation.
+If you are translating to a language that is different from your own language, a `Suggest` button can be used to provide a Google translation.

 ## Contact Access
 The Contact Access list shows the contacts or Guest Accounts that have been associated with the Customer Portal and have been given permission to log in to the Customer Portal.